Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Camden and are not the council.
 About us

-The committee was scheduled to consider a proposal for the demolition of existing buildings at 120-136 Camley Street (Site A) and the erection of new buildings for residential (Class C3) and commercial (Class E) uses.
-The report pack indicated a proposed housing mix of 119 homes, with 100% designated as affordable social rent tenure.
-Discussions were expected to cover land use, including the loss of industrial uses, and the proposed housing mix, which aimed to provide a significant proportion of family-sized dwellings.
+The meeting was scheduled to discuss plans for the demolition of existing industrial buildings at 120-136 Camley Street and the erection of new buildings comprising residential (Class C3) and commercial (Class E) uses.
+The proposal included the provision of 119 homes, all designated as affordable social rent.
+The commercial space would be provided as affordable creative maker space.
+Discussions were expected to cover the land use implications, including the loss of industrial space, and the proposed housing mix.
+Transport impacts, including highway works and pedestrian/cycle improvements, were also on the agenda.
+Further considerations included flood risk, drainage, employment and training obligations, and the design of the development.
+A shadow Section 106 legal agreement was to be finalised.

-The committee was scheduled to consider a proposal for 7 Ridgmount Street, involving refurbishment, partial demolition, and extension works to provide additional office and retail floorspace (Class E).
-The proposal included demolition of the existing fourth floor, extensions at fourth and fifth floors, infill of existing car parking spaces, basement extension, alterations to street facades, new landscaped roof terraces/balconies, new cycle parking, and public realm improvements.
-Amendments to conditions were noted, including changes to the trigger for detailed drawings and samples, and adjustments to the hours of use for roof terraces.
-An objection from the Bloomsbury Association was summarised, raising concerns about bulk, massing, lack of housing, and impact on the conservation area.
+The committee was scheduled to discuss a proposal for the refurbishment, partial demolition, and extension of the existing building at 7 Ridgmount Street to provide additional office and retail floorspace (Class E).
+This included the demolition of the existing fourth floor, extensions at the fourth and fifth floor levels, infill of existing car parking spaces, rationalisation of office floorplates, basement extension, alterations to existing street facades, new landscaped roof terraces/balconies, new cycle parking, and public realm improvements.
+Amendments to existing conditions were also to be discussed, including changes to triggers and specific material details.
+An objection from the Bloomsbury Association was noted, raising concerns about bulk, massing, lack of housing, impact on the University of Law building, opportunities for anti-social behaviour, excessive glazing, waste management, and the development description.
+An officer's response to these objections was to be presented.
+A Section 106 legal agreement was to be finalised.

 Attendees